aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ./7-join.sh
 ```

-## Step 8 - install chaincode on your peer node
+## Step 8 - Install chaincode on your peer node
 On the Fabric client node.

 Install chaincode on Fabric peer.